End-to-end-provenance/End-to-end-provenance.github.io/RTools.md

 * [*provViz*](https://github.com/End-to-end-provenance/provViz/blob/master/README.md) provides an R interface to a visualization tool, written in Java, that allows you to view and query the provenance graph directly.
 You will need to have Java installed for this to work.

-* [*RClean*](https://github.com/ProvTools/Rclean/blob/master/README.md) uses the provenance collected by rdtLite or rdt to create a simplified version of the original R script that contains only those statements needed to produce a specified result.
+* [*provClean*](https://github.com/End-to-end-provenance/provClean/blob/master/README.md) uses the provenance collected by rdtLite or rdt to create a simplified version of the original R script that contains only those statements needed to produce a specified result (under development).

-* [*provDebugR*](https://github.com/End-to-end-provenance/provDebugR/blob/master/README.md) uses the provenance collected by rdtLite or rdt to support time-traveling debugging of an R script without the need to set breakpoints or insert print statements and rerun the script.
+* [*provDebugR*](https://github.com/End-to-end-provenance/provDebugR/blob/master/README.md) uses the provenance collected by rdtLite or rdt to support time-traveling debugging of an R script without the need to set breakpoints or insert print statements and rerun the script (under development).

 ## Installation

 Our tools are implemented as R packages.
-We recommend installing them from GitHub using the install_github function in the devtools package:
+To get the most recent versions, we recommend installing them from GitHub using the install_github function in the devtools package:

 * *rdtLite:* `install_github("End-to-end-provenance/rdtLite")`
 * *rdt:* `install_github("End-to-end-provenance/rdt")`
 * *provSummarizeR:* `install_github("End-to-end-provenance/provSummarizeR")`
 * *provViz:* `install_github("End-to-end-provenance/provViz")`
-* *RClean:* `install_github("ProvTools/RClean")`
+* *provClean:* `install_github("End-to-end-provenance/provClean")`
 * *provDebugR:* `install_github("End-to-end-provenance/provDebugR")`

-Note: provSummarizeR requires the provParseR package.
-RClean and provDebugR require both provParseR and provGraphR.
+Note: provSummarizeR requires the provParseR package. provClean and provDebugR require both provParseR and provGraphR.
 If these do not install automatically they may be installed as follows:

 * *provParseR:* `install_github("End-to-end-provenance/provParseR")`
 * *provGraphR:* `install_github("End-to-end-provenance/provGraphR")`

+*rdtLite*, *provSummarizeR*, *provViz*, and *provParseR* are also available on [*CRAN*](https://cran.r-project.org/).

 ## Getting Started